sadielbartholomew/cf-plot/.github/CONTRIBUTING.md

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
 Instead sensitive bugs must be sent by email to <sadie.bartholomew@ncas.ac.uk>.
 <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->

 We use GitHub issues to track bugs and errors.
-If you run into an issue with the project:
+If you run into an issue with the project, open an [Issue](https://github.com/NCAS-CMS/cf-plot/issues/new).
+Please use the 'bug report' template in this case, where further guidance can be found as to how to structure your report and what to include.
+In general, though:

-- Open an [Issue](https://github.com/NCAS-CMS/cf-plot/issues/new).
-(Since we can't be sure at this point whether it is a bug or not, we ask you not to talk about a bug yet and not to label the issue.)
 - Explain the behavior you would expect and the actual behavior.
 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 This usually includes your code.
 For good bug reports you should isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.